MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-boot-starter-for-azure-active-directory-developer-guide.md

 To use the Azure AD starter in this scenario, use the following steps:

 1. Set the redirect URI to *\<application-base-uri>/login/oauth2/code/*.
 For example: `http://localhost:8080/login/oauth2/code/`.
 Be sure to include the trailing `/`.
-For more information about the redirect URI, see the [Add a redirect URI](/azure/active-directory/develop/quickstart-register-app#add-a-redirect-uri) section of [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).
+For more information about the redirect URI, see [Add a redirect URI](/azure/active-directory/develop/quickstart-register-app#add-a-redirect-uri) in [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).

    :::image type="content" source="media/spring-boot-starter-for-azure-active-directory-developer-guide/web-application-set-redirect-uri-1.png" alt-text="Set the redirect URI for a web application using the Azure portal, part 1":::